 This book and CD present 20 practical activities suitable for secondary English work, based on classroom experience rather than idealistic scenarios.
 Each activity comprises a teacher's page of explanation and a photocopiable pupils' page.
 (We regret that this is currently out of print)

 Improving Literacy with ICT: ideas and resources for ages 7-11

-by Trevor Millum, a NATE publication now re-issued by Continuum, is a very practical and entertaining compendium of stimulating ideas designed to help primary teachers make the most of their ICT resources.
+, a NATE publication now re-issued by Bloomsbury, is a very practical and entertaining compendium of stimulating ideas designed to help primary teachers make the most of their ICT resources.
 It outlines simply and clearly many activities which can employ computers imaginatively for both introducing and practising a variety of English skills.